 - Biopsy of a mass in the neck, mouth, throat or larynx

 If a diagnosis of cancer is made, a physician will determine the severity or stage of the cancer, including whether it has spread to other areas of the body.
-Each cancer type has its own classification system.
 Treatment will be recommended based on the stage and type of cancer.

-Every week, our multidisciplinary team meets to discuss each patient’s case in detail and to design a personalized treatment plan.
-Your team may include your medical oncologist, surgeon, radiation oncologist, pathologist, radiologist, nutritionist, collaborative nurses, speech and swallowing therapists, genetics counselor and researchers focused on you.
-This meeting of the minds provides each patient with an individualized care plant to create the path for the most successful outcome.
-Our approach emphasizes open communication, collaborating with each other personally and through one of the most advanced electronic medical records systems in the country.
+Every week, your multidisciplinary team meets in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
+For head and neck cancer, your team may include your medical oncologist, surgeon, radiation oncologist, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
+This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for each individual patient.